 Some say the most beautiful human emotion is unconditional love, yet most love stories come with conditions.
 ‘I’ll love you if you love me back, if you only choose me and me alone’.
 We all seek that deep connection that makes us feel special and unique, safe and totally accepted.
 But beyond this premise of exclusivity, is it possible in real life that we can choose to love unconditionally?
 In this talk, Valentina will challenge you to rethink how you approach relationships and love without expectations.

 Valentina’s fascination with the mystery of love led her to become a relationship coach to help people redefine their romantic expectations and experience a different level of intimacy.
 With unconditional love and freedom as the foundation, her coaching evolved from working with people searching for a soul mate, to people who’d already found a partner.

 Since arriving in Hong Kong in 1977, Brenda has had many professional experiences.
-She is a former Head of Drama, the one time owner of Hong Kong’s most famous sex shop Fetish Fashion, minority sexuality activist, a certified counsellor and a promoter of opera and chamber music through a family foundation.
+She is a former Head of Drama, the one-time owner of Hong Kong’s most famous sex shop Fetish Fashion, a minority sexuality activist, a certified counselor and a promoter of opera and chamber music through a family foundation.
 She edits and contributes to magazines and is a board member of a suicide prevention NGO.

 Cinderella, Sleeping Beauty, Snow White: imprisoned princesses rescued by their Prince Charming.
 In this spoken word performance, Jesamine uses her own unique voices to break free from the crystal coffin, slay fiery dragons, and smash the glass slipper.
 She re-imagines femininity as exuberant and unrestrained, so we can all write our own happily ever after – without apologies.